“The future depends on what you do today.”

 How Julian does it

-Any movement done without vision adds an increased level of challenge.
+Realistically, any movement done without vision will add an increased level of challenge for the brain.
 So when considering appropriate exercises for Julian, what we do is simple; half of his standing/kneeling work is done blindfolded.
 The task at hand is done first without blindfold and then repeated the same amount of times with the blindfold.
-We have been doing this for many years now.

-People often ask whether the technique helps.
+People often ask whether the technique helps Julian.
 Due to the nature of cerebral palsy, and the fact that quantifying the results of habilitation is impossible, the question can’t be answered.
-So, I approach Julian’s physio sessions, and all of his treatment options, with the same motto:
+So, I approach Julian’s physio sessions and all of his treatment options with the same motto: